Skip to Main Content

 When completing your application you'll have the option to upload unofficial transcripts, unofficial test scores, supplemental materials, and recommender information, if required.
 You may login to your Application Status Portal at any time to view your application checklist, uploaded materials, and edit and remind recommenders.

 Your Graduate Program Director will review your application and forward it back to the Graduate School with their decision for final decision processing.
-Once we have rendered the decision, your Application Status Portal will update and you will be notified of the update to your application status via email.
+Once we have rendered the decision, you will be notified of the update to your application status via email and your Application Status Portal will update.

 Admitted students will be prompted to provide official transcripts and official test scores, if required.
-All official materials should be submitted as official copies directly to the UNF Graduate School.
+All official materials should be sent directly to the UNF Graduate School.
 Admitted students will also be asked to complete the Reply to Offer of Admission through their Application Status Portal.

 Some programs will waitlist applicants.
 Waitlisted applicants are asked to complete the Reply to Waitlist Offer through their Application Status Portal.